slothbear/LCMax/readme.md

 If LCmax doesn't work or you don't like it:

 * Remove the bookmark from your bookmarks bar.
-Right click on LCmax, then choose Delete.
+Right click on the **LCmax** bookmark, then choose Delete.
 * Refresh your browser page to get a fresh copy.

-Has LCMax stopped working?
+Has **LCMax** stopped working?
 It's possible that Facebook has changed something.
 Please describe the situation in a new [issue](https://github.com/slothbear/lcmax/issues) and maybe I can fix it.